j4sm1ne96/j4sm1ne96/README.md

 </p>

 # By Day:
-Technical Author at Chronicle Software
-- Technical videos and tutorials
-- Technical articles, documentation and diagrams
-- Frontend development on user portal
+Junior Developer at Umi Digital
+- Building bespoke website components for clients
-- Website maintainence and development with wordpress
+- Website maintainence and development
+- HTML, CSS, JavaScript, PHP

 # By Night:
 Instructor with Code First Girls